MapsPeople/docs/src/android/v3/getting-started/search.md

 </RelativeLayout>
 ```

 We then add an `EditorActionListener` and a `OnClickListener` to our text input field and our search button in our `onCreate`.
 That calls our search method with the text in the search input field.
-Find the full `onCreate` example here: [MapsActivity.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/MapsActivity.java#L55-L121)
+Find the full `onCreate` example here: [MapsActivity.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/MapsActivity.java#L55-L121) or [MapsActivity.kt](https://github.com/MapsIndoors/MapsIndoors-Getting-started-android-Kotlin/blob/main/app/src/main/java/com/example/mapsindoorsgettingstartedkotlin/MapsActivity.kt#L39-L100)

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>